Townes Van Zandt: Films and book

 In 2004, the film Be Here to Love Me, chronicling the artist's life and musical career, was released in the United States.
 It was very well received, earning a 94% rating on Rotten Tomatoes.
 Georgia Christgau of the Village Voice called the documentary "sympathetic but frank."
 Eddie Cockrell of Variety called the film "a dignified and wistful look at the unusual life, difficult career and lasting influence" of Van Zandt.

 A biography, titled To Live's to Fly: The Ballad of the Late, Great Townes Van Zandt by John Kruth, was released in 2007.
 It received mixed reviews, with Publishers Weekly lamenting that Kruth's "efforts are diminished by oddly alternating first- and third-person narratives, awkward transitions and text cluttered with excessive quotes... more insight into why – rather than countless tales of how – would have made this bio a more worthwhile read."

 In April 2008, the University of North Texas Press published Robert Earl Hardy's biography on the songwriter, titled A Deeper Blue: The Life and Music of Townes Van Zandt, which took more than eight years of research, including interviews with Mickey Newbury, Jack Clement, Guy and Susanna Clark, Mickey White, Rex Bell, Dan Rowland, Richard Dobson, John Lomax III, Van Zandt's brother and sister, cousins, his three ex-wives, and many others.
 The book has been described by Kirkus Reviews as a "poignant, clear and vivid portrait."

 I'll Be Here in the Morning: The Songwriting Legacy of Townes Van Zandt by Brian T. Atkinson was released on New Year's Day 2012 by Texas A&M University Press, coinciding with the 15th anniversary of Van Zandt's death.
 The book contains interviews with longtime Van Zandt friends Guy Clark, Billy Joe Shaver, Ray Wylie Hubbard, Kris Kristofferson, Tom Russell and Peter Rowan as well as younger disciples such as Scott Avett (the Avett Brothers), Jim James (My Morning Jacket), Kasey Chambers, Josh Ritter, and Grace Potter.

 Van Zandt was portrayed by Charlie Sexton in the 2018 film Blaze, a biographical drama about the life of Blaze Foley.

 More books and movies about Townes Van Zandt were released, e.g. Harold Eggers' My Years with Townes Van Zandt and Mickey White's Another Mickey.
 Ruminations of a Texas Guitar Slinger (books) or Without Getting Killed or Caught (movie, director: Tamara Saviano).

+Townes Van Zandt features prominently in I'll Be Here in the Morning author Brian T. Atkinson's subsequent books Looks Like Rain: The Songwriting Legacy of Mickey Newbury (Texas A&M University Press, 2021) and Love at the Five and Dime: The Songwriting Legacy of Nanci Griffith (TAMU Press, 2024).